SlabCalc LogoSlabCalc Concrete Technical Division

 6 in1.85 cu yd$295–445Heavy loads, commercial, freeze-thaw climates

 Going from 4 to 6 inches adds roughly $100–150 in material cost per 100 sq ft.
-For most residential projects, 4 inches is correct — only upgrade to 5–6 inches for driveways that regularly see heavy vehicles.
+For most residential projects, 4 inches is correct (per IRC R506.2.3 minimum residential slab thickness) — only upgrade to 5–6 inches for driveways that regularly see heavy vehicles.

 Labor vs. Material Breakdown